Chalermdej-l/Movie_EDA_Project/README.md

 And visualize the data for Exploratory Data Analysis (EDA) using [Matplotlib](https://matplotlib.org/) + [Seaborn](https://seaborn.pydata.org/) package.
 This dataset is collcted for the movie relased on or before July 2017 there are multiple file in this dataset like Cast, Crew, Movies Metadata etc. Which hold information for movie and revenue and rating from the user collect from [GroupLens](https://grouplens.org/).

-In this project I am to load and clean the data.
+In this project I aim to load and clean the data.
 Find any intesting fact and trend in the movie produce.

 ## Prerequisite